We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the first and second golden ages came before.

 - Hans Anderson became well known to English-reading children.

-- Fairy tales began revolutionizing with the study of folk-lore
+- Fairy tales began revolutionising with the study of folklore

 - Hero legends rewritten and simplified for children